Vega flight VV15: Initial statements

-Only 9 minutes after liftoff, a first statement was read by Luce Fabreguettes, Arianespace's executive vice-president for missions, operations and purchasing, indicating that "[...] about 2 minutes after liftoff, around the Zefiro 23 (Z23) ignition, a major anomaly occurred, resulting in the loss of the mission. [...]
-From the first flight data analysis we will get in the coming hours more precise information, and we will communicate to everybody at the soonest. [...]".

-Arianespace later repeated in a press release that "approximately two minutes after the Vega launcher’s liftoff, shortly after ignition of the second stage (Z23), a launcher anomaly occurred – leading to the premature end of the mission".
+Only 9 minutes after liftoff, a first statement was read by Luce Fabreguettes, Arianespace's executive vice-president for missions, operations and purchasing: Ladies and gentlemen, as you have seen, about 2 minutes after liftoff, around the Zefiro 23 (Z23) ignition, a major anomaly occurred, resulting in the loss of the mission.
+On behalf of Arianespace, I wish to express my deepest apologies to our customers for the loss of their payload, and telling them how sorry I am.
+From the first flight data analysis we will get in the coming hours more precise information, and we will communicate to everybody at the soonest.
+Again let me present my deepest apologies to our customers.
+Thank you.Arianespace later repeated in a press release that "approximately two minutes after the Vega launcher's liftoff, shortly after ignition of the second stage (Z23), a launcher anomaly occurred – leading to the premature end of the mission".

 Avio also published the same press release and also a video by their CEO confirming the event: "Approximately two minutes after the Vega launcher's liftoff, shortly after ignition of the second stage, a launcher anomaly occurred – leading to the premature end of the mission", and "At present, the cause of the anomaly is still unknown and is under investigation".

 Inquiry commission

 On the day of the incident, Arianespace and ESA announced that an inquiry commission would be appointed to investigate the causes of the failure and to produce recommendations allowing the Vega launcher to resume safe operations.
 It has been co-chaired by ESA's inspector general, Toni Tolker-Nielsen, and Arianespace's chief technical officer, Roland Lagier, and also included representatives from CNES and Avio.

 On 4 September 2019, the inquiry commission submitted its findings, that were released the next day on 5 September 2019.
-In particular, a structural failure on the second stage's forward dome area resulting from higher temperatures was identified as the most probable cause of the failure:

-"The Commission identified as the most likely cause of the anomaly a thermo-structural failure in the forward dome area of the Z23 motor.
-Other possible causes such as inadvertent activation of the Z23 neutralization system have been found unlikely".

-On 6 December 2019, Avio released its further findings, revealing that a thermal protection design flaw on the second stage's forward dome area was the root cause of this launch failure that allowed a hot gas leaking into the critical structural part of the forward dome area.
+In particular, a structural failure on the second stage's forward dome area resulting from higher temperatures was identified as the most probable cause of the failure:The Commission identified as the most likely cause of the anomaly a thermo-structural failure in the forward dome area of the Z23 motor.
+Other possible causes such as inadvertent activation of the Z23 neutralization system have been found unlikely.On 6 December 2019, Avio released its further findings, revealing that a thermal protection design flaw on the second stage's forward dome area was the root cause of this launch failure that allowed a hot gas leaking into the critical structural part of the forward dome area.
 Avio engineers were able to replicate the same failure mode with this launch failure.
 The issue was addressed though adding more thermal protection and taking other measures.